The Family Law Trial

 Before the family court trial, I instruct my clients that my direct examination of them will allow them to present our case in a natural and compelling manner.
 In contrast, you should only provide the bare minimum amount of information to the opposing attorney during your cross-examination.
 Do not educate or engage in a debate with him or her.

-If you need experienced representation by a family lawyer, call me, attorney Eduardo J. Mejias at 407-260-6001 and schedule a free thirty-minute initial consultation.
+If you need experienced representation by a family lawyer, call me, attorney Eduardo J. Mejias at 407-260-6001 and schedule an initial consultation.
 At the consultation I will listen to your explanation the questions that you need resolved, give you a realistic assessment of what I can do for your and outline a plan of legal actions to achieve it.

 I will also quote you my lawyer retention fee.
 This is almost always a fixed or flat amount that you will be informed about before you make any payment or sign any contract, not an unpredictable hourly rate.
 For more information on attorney fees, including the ranges of fees applicable to each type of family law case go to Family Lawyer Retainer Fees.